-On July 21, 1943 took off from Port Moresby at 9:30am on a fighter sweep over the Bogadjim area.
+On July 21, 1943 took off from Port Moresby at 9:30am piloted by 1st Lt Paul J. Larson on a fighter sweep over the Bogadjim area.
 Over the target area, the P-38s encountered a formation of thirty-seven Japanese fighters including nineteen Ki-43 Oscars from the 1st Sentai and 24th Sentai plus eighteen Ki-61 Tonys from the 68th Sentai and 78th Sentai.

 During the air combat, this P-38 claimed an enemy fighter shot down but was damaged by gun fire that broke off a section of the left engine cowling.
 Damaged, Larson feathered the left engine and turned for home.
 The aircraft was then jumped by three Zeros [sic KI-43 Oscars or Ki-61 Tonys], one in particular being an excellent pilot, and it took considerable effort for Lt Larson to shake off his adversary.

-After reaching the Papuan coast on the southern coast of New Guinea, the other good engine started to overheat.
+After reaching the southern coast of New Guinea, the other good engine started to overheat.
 Due to the rocky shoreline, the Larson ditched the aircraft in the surf, close to shore.
-He stalled the aircraft, and on touching the water. the right propeller broke off, and the plane swung around to face the shore, five miles northwest of Yule Island, close to the shore or on the beach.
+As he touched the sea, he stalled the aircraft and the right propeller broke off causing the P-38 to swing around to face the shore roughly five miles northwest of Yule Island.
+Larson survived unhurt.
 Also lost was P-38 Lightning piloted by McCarthy (MIA).

 Fate of the Pilot